Hockey Gods

 Westfall also scored the second of the three fastest goals in NHL history, when the Bruins scored three goals in 20 seconds in a 1971 game with the Vancouver Canucks.

 Westfall was selected by the New York Islanders on June 6, 1972 in the expansion draft.
 The club wanted his experience to help the younger kids learn the ropes.
 And, with all expansion teams, there were growing pains.
-Westfall scored the first goal in franchise history in their first game against the Atlanta Flames on October 7, 1972.
+Westfall scored the first goal in New York Islanders history in their 1st game against the Atlanta Flames on October 7, 1972.
 The club failed to make the playoffs during Westfall's first two years there.

 Westfall went on to serve admirably for the Islanders, spending 7 seasons on Long Island.
 He was named the Islanders first ever Captain, and provided a large measure of leadership to a young Islander team that eventually led to four straight Stanley Cups.
 Unfortunately for Eddie, he retired at the end of the 1978-79 season, one year before the Isle's first Cup reign.
 Even though he doesn't have a championship title with the Islanders, his fingerprints are all over that dynastic team of the early 1980s.
 Westfall came from the Bruins and as the first Islanders captain installed high standards of professionalism and excellence that would serve the organization and its collection of incredible Hockey players extremely well.